-By this point, we’re all well aware of the torrents of vulnerabilities out there and the pressure that they impose on CISOs and security managers.
+By this point, we’re all well aware of the torrents of vulnerabilities out there and the pressure that they impose on CISOs and security teams.
 That’s why incorporating automation methodologies into the vulnerability remediation processes has become key to handling the current threat landscape safely and consistently.
 And not just for efficiency's sake.
 As Larry Baincul argues, “Criminals are all automated and the only way for companies to counter that is to be automated as well.”

 Automation is at the heart of Vulcan Cyber’s platform because we believe that by means of this, security teams can drive remediation forward and scale their vulnerability remediation process across infrastructures, applications, and code, minimizing their cyber risk.